tursynbekoff/robotic_hand/README.md

 # Development of an Autonomous Robotic Pick and Place Laboratory Setup for Intelligent Industrial Automation

  ![Alt Text](https://raw.githubusercontent.com/tursynbekoff/robotic_hand/master/real_VS_solid.jpg)
 The anthropomorphic hand cnosist of mechanical design, electrical components like 12V DC motor, arduino microcontroller wireing and PCB.
-In the following parts there will be full desccription of the components and source files could be found in the folders
+In the following parts there will be full desccription of the components and source files could be found in the folders above
 *  3D Design of the Hand
 *  Control of the hand